-- 1. Open the cover for the connector compartment at the bottom of the camera. - 2.
-Connect a USB cable to the USB-C connector in the connector bay.
-Connect the other er end of the USB cable to the computer.
+1. Fold up the rubber cover at the top of the camera.

+2. Connect a USB cable to the USB-C connector in the connector bay.
+Connect the other end of the USB cable to the computer.

 - 3. Turn on the camera.

 - 4. Do one of the following:

 - Move the files to the computer using a drag-and-drop operation.